 Reaction to Raab bullying probe will discourage future complaints — IfG chief

+Reaction to Raab bullying probe will discourage future complaint, IfG chief says

-The Institute for Government’s director said the Prime Minister had missed an opportunity to reinforce professionalism within his administration.
+Prime minister missed an opportunity to reinforce professionalism within his administration, says think tank chielf

+Timeline of Dominic Raab’s career as he resigns from Cabinet over bullying claims

 Rishi Sunak and Dominic Raab’s response to the report into bullying accusations against the former deputy prime minister has made future civil service complaints more difficult, according to a think tank chief.